9 Signs You Have a High-Functioning Addiction

 Many times, high-functioning addicts have enablers in their lives in the form of spouses, children, and best friends who may rely on them financially or as caretakers, and who want to avoid rocking the boat in regards to their alcohol and drug use.
 For instance, a wife and stay-at-home mom who manages several children may encourage her husband to drink if she knows that alcohol helps him manage stress associated with his job.
 A wife who allows her husband to consume alcohol may be seeking the peace of mind needed to feel financially and emotionally secure.

-Since addiction tends to carry a stigma, those who contradict the stereotype of a typical “addict” often refuse to get help for substance use disorders.
-Because they haven’t hit rock-bottom or lost everything important in their lives, most high-functioning addicts feel that they do not have a serious problem with addiction.
-But at the end of the day, addiction is just as harmful to high-functioning addicts as to any other person, and should be professionally treated at a drug or alcohol rehab center.
+Addiction tends to carry a stigma.
+Those who contradict this stereotype often refuse to get help for substance use disorders.
+Because they haven’t hit rock bottom or lost everything important in their lives, most people with high-functioning addictions feel that they do not have a serious problem.
+At the end of the day, addiction is just as harmful to them as to any other person, and should be professionally treated at a drug or alcohol rehab center.

 Addiction Treatment Options

-High-functioning addicts have countless treatment options when it comes to fighting addiction as a whole.
+Individuals have countless treatment options when it comes to fighting addiction as a whole.
 Addiction treatment centers guide patients through overcoming physical dependence on drugs and alcohol, and offer a range of therapies that treat the psychological causes behind one’s addiction.
-High-functioning addicts who also manage jobs, school, and family can benefit from knowing that most addiction treatment centers will customize treatment plans in ways that best align with their patients’ lives.

-Inpatient drug rehab is one of the most ideal treatment options for high-functioning addicts.
-At inpatient rehab, patients live at the facility for the duration of treatment and have 24/7 access to doctors, nurses, and counselors devoted to guiding them safely through withdrawal.
+Inpatient drug rehab is one of the most ideal treatment options.
+At inpatient rehab, clients live at the facility for the duration of treatment and have 24/7 access to doctors, nurses, and counselors devoted to guiding them safely through withdrawal.
 Treatment begins with drug and alcohol detox, followed by therapies that address the root causes of addiction.

 At drug rehab centers, high-functioning addicts learn new skills and healthier coping methods for handling stress, depression, and anxiety without relying on drugs and alcohol.
-Patients are also introduced to hobbies and interests that not only replace drug use, but that are proven effective at encouraging sobriety.
-For instance, art, music, and exercise therapies can naturally help reduce stress, and can distract one’s mind from thoughts of drug and alcohol use.
+Clients are also introduced to hobbies and interests that not only replace drug use but are proven effective at encouraging sobriety.
+For instance, art, music, and exercise therapies can naturally help reduce stress and distract one’s mind from thoughts of drug and alcohol use.

-Millions in the US grapple with addiction to alcohol, drugs, or both.
+Millions in the U.S. grapple with addiction to alcohol, drugs, or both.
 This complex issue, causing physical and psychological dependence, needs a multifaceted approach to recovery.
-Thankfully, a range of treatment options exist.
+Thankfully, a range of treatment options exists.

 Breaking the Cycle: